xuanlong-yu/xuanlong-yu.github.io/_pages/about.md

 Education
 ======
-`2020-2023` PhD in signal and image processing sciences at Université Paris-Saclay, France\\
+`2020-2023` Ph.D. in signal and image processing sciences at Université Paris-Saclay, France\\
 `2017-2020` M.Eng. in image processing at Télécom Saint-Etienne, France\\
 `2014-2018` B.Eng. in telecommunication engineering at Xidian University, China